xliu0105/contrastive_rl/README.md

 ```
 The usage of this package is exactly the same as the `rsl_rl`.
 You only need to replace `rsl_rl` with `contrastive_rl` in `from rsl_rl.runners import OnPolicyRunner`.

+This package offers a config file in `cli_args` folder,

 This package refers to the paper:
 - Hybrid Internal Model: Learning Agile Legged Locomotion with Simulated Robot Response, DOI: 10.48550/ARXIV.2312.11460
 - Barlow Twins: Self-Supervised Learning via Redundancy Reduction, DOI: 10.48550/ARXIV.2103.03230